George Gamble (racing driver): Formula Renault BARC Winter Series

-Months after his Ginetta Junior withdrawal, Gamble competed in the Formula Renault BARC Winter Series with Hillspeed, where he finished 7th overall.
+Months after his Ginetta Junior withdrawal, Gamble competed in the Formula Renault BARC Winter Series with Hillspeed, where he finished seventh overall.

 Ginetta GT5 Challenge

 In 2013, Gamble would move to the Ginetta GT5 Challenge, where he raced in one round with Total Control Racing, of which he won both races in this round, putting him 18th in the standings.

-Gamble continued with TCR for his first full season in 2014, which he won, with 7 victories and 18 podiums.
+Gamble continued with TCR for his first full season in 2014, which he won, with seven victories and 18 podiums.

 Ginetta GT4 Supercup

 After a two year sabbatical to aid his younger brother Tom in karting, Gamble made his racing return in the 2017 Ginetta GT4 Supercup, racing with JHR Developments.
-He finished 3rd overall, with 4 wins.
+He finished third overall, with four wins.

 British GT

 Gamble appeared at the Rockingham round of the 2017 British GT Championship alongside Anna Walewska at Century Motorsport.

 Porsche Carrera Cup Great Britain

-Gamble joined Amigos Team Parker for the 2018 Porsche Carrera Cup Great Britain, where he finished 6th overall in the Pro class with 3 wins.
+Gamble joined Amigos Team Parker for the 2018 Porsche Carrera Cup Great Britain, where he finished sixth overall in the Pro class with three wins.

-He switched to Amigos Redline Racing for the 2019 season, where he finished 3rd in the Pro class with 4 wins.
+Gamble switched to Amigos Redline Racing for the 2019 season, where he finished third in the Pro class with four wins.

+Gamble returned to Porsche Carrera Cup GB for 2024 after his BTCC stint ended, driving for Rosland Gold by Century Motorsport.
+He would win two races and claim his first ever pole in the series, on his way to the championship and his first since Ginetta GT5 in 2014.